tarakanbg/vaccbih_sct_files/README.md

 * Reworked positions information for all LQSA stations and Zagreb Radar.
 More detailed info will be visible in the tags of the tracked aircraft.
 Improved identifiers.
 * 4 visibility centers are now associated and automatically activated upon login for all LQSA positions (APP, TWR, GND).
-  **Required vis ranges** to match the preset centers: APP: 50 nm; TWR: 35 nm; GND: 10 nm.
-Approximate visibility radius around LQSA with these settings is: GND: 18nm, TWR: 60nm, APP: 90nm.
+  **Required minimum vis ranges** to match the preset centers: APP: 99 nm; TWR: 35 nm; GND: 10 nm.
+Approximate visibility radius around LQSA with these settings is: GND: 18nm, TWR: 60nm, APP: 150nm.
 Vis centers can always be overriden in ES.
 * adjusted accurate sq ranges for all BiH airports
 * when logging on any LQSA station and selecting the airport as active, LQSA Metar will automatically be loaded in your list of metars (no need to press F2 and add it manually in the start of the session)